CAPD has services in Building 7 and Building E17! Learn where to go for what you need.

 Self-assessment and exploration are integral to developing strong interpersonal skills.
 It is useful to understand your individual preferences and behaviors; that information can serve as a starting point to understand others in your professional and academic environments.
 To help achieve this, consider taking a self-guided assessment such as the MBTI and StrengthsQuest.
 To determine which self-assessment tool best meets your needs, make an appointment with a career counselor.

-PhDs: Suggestions for Every Stage
+PhDs: Suggestions for every stage

 • Create your professional brand using social media: LinkedIn, Instagram, Academia.edu etc., with MIT Sloan’s Build Your Personal Brand